piezosystemjena/nv200-python-lib/doc/waveform_generator.rst

 To get started, you'll need to import the relevant modules.
-The `WaveformGenerator` class is imported from the `nv200.waveform_generator` module, along with other necessary components such as `DeviceClient` and `TelnetProtocol`.
+The `WaveformGenerator` class is imported from the `nv200.waveform_generator` module, along with other necessary components such as `NV200Device` and `TelnetProtocol`.

 .. code-block:: python

    import asyncio
+   from nv200.nv200_device import NV200Device
-   from nv200.device_interface import DeviceClient from nv200.transport_protocols import TelnetProtocol from nv200.waveform_generator import WaveformGenerator
+   from nv200.telnet_protocol import TelnetProtocol from nv200.waveform_generator import WaveformGenerator

-Step 2: Create the DeviceClient
+Step 2: Create the NV200Device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To interact with the NV200 device, you must create a `DeviceClient` instance.
+To interact with the NV200 device, you must create a `NV200Device` instance.
 This client communicates with the device using the `TelnetProtocol`, which requires the device's MAC address for connection.

 .. code-block:: python

    # Create the device client using Telnet protocol
     transport = TelnetProtocol(MAC="00:80:A3:79:C6:18")
-   client = DeviceClient(transport)
+    device = NV200Device(transport)
-   await client.connect()
+    await device.connect()

 Step 3: Initialize the Waveform Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After setting up the device client, initialize the `WaveformGenerator` with the device client instance.
+After setting up the device client, initialize the `WaveformGenerator` with the device instance.
 This allows you to interact with the waveform generation functionality.

 .. code-block:: python

-   # Initialize the waveform generator with the device client
+   # Initialize the waveform generator with the NV200 device
-   waveform_generator = WaveformGenerator(client)
+    waveform_generator = WaveformGenerator(device)

 Step 4: Generate the Waveform